Pttn/rieMiner/README.md

 * Your code must compile and work on recent Debian based distributions, and Windows using MSYS;
 * If modifying the miner, you must ensure that your changes do not cause any performance loss.
 You have to do proper and long enough before/after benchmarks;
-* rieMiner must work for any realistic setting, at least try these in the Benchmark Mode:
+* rieMiner must work for any realistic setting, at least try these in the Benchmark Mode (and do some actual mining):
-  * Difficulty 304, Sieve 2^20 (Testnet mining conditions);
+  * Difficulty 304, PTL 2^20 (Testnet mining conditions);
-  * Difficulty 800, Sieve 2^27;
+  * Difficulty 800, PTL 2^27;
-  * Difficulty 1600, Sieve 2^31 (Standard Benchmark, similar to real mining conditions);
+  * Difficulty 1600, PTL 2^31 (Standard Benchmark, similar to real mining conditions);
-  * Difficulty 3200, Sieve 2^31 or more (we will eventually reach such Difficulties someday...).
+  * Difficulty 3200, PTL 2^31 or more (we will eventually reach such Difficulties someday...).
 * Ensure that your changes did not break anything, even if it compiles.
 Examples (if applicable):
   * There should never be random (or not) segmentation faults or any other bug, try to do actual mining with Gdb, debugging symbols and Debug Mode enabled during hours or even days to catch possible bugs;
   * Ensure that valid work is produced (pools and Riecoin-Qt must not reject submissions);